haakonaareskjold/Linux-Homeserver/README.md

 Traefik for managing the TLS/SSL challenge with acme \
 Traefik as reverse proxy for using ports 80 and 443 for more than one service/stack at a time \
-Two similar docker-compose stack with nginx, wordpress and mysql, just different domain names
+Two similar docker-compose stack with nginx, wordpress and mysql, just different domain names, can scale with more domains \
+Added portainer 2.0 as a service (can be put either locally or on a sub-domain?)

 ## testing/installation